Learn Chess Openings in 30 Days: Pick-Learn-Drill-Improve

 Your Micro-Action Right Now

-Pick one White opening and one Black defense against 1.e4, from the lists above.
+Pick one White opening and one Black defence against 1.e4, from the lists above.
 Bookmark the two landing pages.
 Schedule your first 30-minute session for tomorrow.
 Set a recurring reminder for 28 more days.
 The rest of the framework only works if this first step happens today.